MANUAL OF THE

 develop suitable patterns of teaching in all branches of film and

-television, both at under-graduate and post-graduate levels, so as to
+television, both at under-graduate and post-graduate levels, so as

 3.3 Brief history of the Institute